 The GnRH antagonist relugolix combined with estradiol 1 mg and norethindrone 0.5 mg is undergoing clinical trials for use as primary treatment for endometriosis; this combination minimizes hot flushes and bone loss; use is limited to 24 months because possible continued bone loss may be irreversible.

 Danazol, a synthetic androgen and an antigonadotropin, inhibits ovulation.
 However, its androgenic adverse effects limit its use.

 Cyclic or continuous combination oral contraceptives given after danazol or GnRH agonists may slow disease progression and are warranted for women who wish to delay childbearing.

 Drug treatment does not change fertility rates in women with minimal or mild endometriosis.

-If women < 50 require hysterectomy with oophorectomy, supplemental estrogen should be considered (eg, to prevent menopausal symptoms).
-However, concomitant continuous progestin therapy (eg, medroxyprogesterone acetate 2.5 mg po once/day) is often recommended because if estrogen is given alone, residual tissue may grow, resulting in recurrence rates of up to 40%.
-If symptoms persist after oophorectomy in women > 50, continuous progestin therapy alone (medroxyprogesterone acetate 2.5 mg po once/day, micronized progesterone 100 to 200 mg po at bedtime) can be tried.
+If women < 50 require hysterectomy with bilateral salpingo-oophorectomy, supplemental estrogen should be considered (eg, to prevent menopausal symptoms).
+Also, concomitant continuous progestin therapy (eg, medroxyprogesterone acetate 2.5 mg orally once a day) is often recommended because if estrogen is given alone, residual tissue may grow, resulting in recurrence.
+If symptoms persist after salpingo-oophorectomy in women > 50, continuous progestin therapy alone (norethindrone acetate 2.5 to 5 mg, medroxyprogesterone acetate 5 mg orally once a day, micronized progesterone 100 to 200 mg orally at bedtime) can be tried.

 The stage of endometriosis does not correlate with severity of symptoms.